ROHITDUBEY777/ROHITDUBEY777/README.md

 - 👋 Hi, I’m Rohit Dubey
-- 👀 I’m interested in Coding,gaming
+- 👀 I’m interested in Coding,learning new things
-- 🌱 I’m currently learning Data Structures and algorithms in Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin
+- 📫 How to reach me Linkedin,X(Formerly Twitter)
 - 😄 Pronouns:He
 - ⚡ Fun fact: ...